Jessica Mila

 Jessica Mila Agnesia or better known as Jessica Mila (born in Langsa, Nanggroe Aceh Darussalam, Indonesia on August 3, 1992) is an actress and model of mixed Dutch, Minahasan and Javanese descent.

 Early life

 Jessica Mila was born in Langsa, Aceh, on 3 August 1992.
 Her father is Indian-Javanese, while her mother is French-Dutch-Minahasa; she is the youngest daughter of the family and has three brothers.
 She started her career at a very young age, acting in the tv drama series Cinta SMU on Indosiar in 2004.
 She is a graduate of SMA Negeri 70 Jakarta, finished college with a Bachelor's degree in Management Entrepreneurship from Binus University in Jakarta.

 Personal life

-Jessica Mila married Indonesian advocate Yakup Hasibuan in Gereja HKBP Rawamangun, Jakarta, on 5 May 2023.
+Mila married Indonesian advocate Yakup Hasibuan in Gereja HKBP Rawamangun, Jakarta, on 5 May 2023.